Doping - Sixteen Russian athletes cleared to compete as neutrals

 The IAAF said it had received more than 150 applications from Russian athletes to compete as neutrals this year and 39 had been approved.
 It said a number of applications were still under review.

-(Writing by Brian Homewood, editing by Ed Osmond)
+Writing by Brian Homewood, editing by Ed Osmond